 Artificial Intelligence, Privacy

 BSA Testimony: Congress Can Craft Worthy Privacy Law by Drawing From Foundational Portions of State Laws

-Congress should pursue a comprehensive federal privacy law worthy of preempting different states’ own privacy laws, Business Software Alliance (BSA) Managing Director of Policy Kate Goodloe said during a Senate Judiciary Subcommittee hearing on Wednesday.
-She urged lawmakers to draw from the 20 state privacy laws already enacted to consistently extend their protections nationwide.
+Congress should pursue a comprehensive federal privacy law worthy of preempting different states’ own privacy laws, BSA Managing Director of Policy Kate Goodloe said during a Senate Judiciary Subcommittee hearing.
+Read More >>

+Artificial Intelligence, Privacy